UN-OCHA/hpc-content-site/README.md

 The site is docker based.
 See https://github.com/UN-OCHA/gho-stack for instructions.

 To build an image run `make`.
-This will create a `gho8-site:local` image usable with the local setup described in the `gho-stack` repository.
+This will create a `gho-site:local` image usable with the local setup described in the `gho-stack` repository.

 Local testing